-1-Sentence-Summary: Indistractable explores a universal topic of interest: how our modern gadgets and technology distract us from work and cause real concentration issues, impacting our performance and even the quality of our lives, and how we can address the root cause of the problem to eradicate it.
+1-Sentence-Summary: Indistractable how our modern gadgets and technology distract us from work and cause real concentration issues, impacting our performance and even the quality of our lives, and how we can address the root cause of the problem to solve it.

 Read in: 4 minutes

 Have you ever caught yourself getting distracted at the smallest things?
 It could be a pop-up notification on your phone, and you ditch your focus on work completely at that insignificant stimulus?
 The problem with the little gadgets is that they’re supposed to make our life easier, and while they do so, they also cause a series of other problems, like distraction.

 While it doesn’t seem like such a big issue at first sight, distraction can seriously impact our work performance, consume our precious time, and alter our work-life balance.
 Therefore, to increase productivity, have more time to spend with your loved ones, and target your focus better, Indistractable by Nir Eyal comes forth with a series of solutions for this concerning issue.

 For now, let’s explore my three favorite lessons from the book: